Meet Zoom AI Companion, your new AI assistant!

 Pro tip: Regular all-hands meetings are a great place to showcase transparency and lead by example.
 Here, leaders can speak openly about the company’s successes and challenges while also explaining why they made certain decisions.

 Collaboration among employees begins with team members feeling at ease with one another.
-You can help create a more comfortable environment where employees can get to know each other through icebreakers, office get-togethers, and company outings.
-Team members who are comfortable with each other collaborate better and are more willing to give and receive constructive feedback to meet shared goals.
+You can create a more comfortable environment where employees can get to know each other through team-building events like icebreakers, office get-togethers, and company outings.

 Pro tip: Even if your team works remotely, schedule group get-togethers where people can chat and play games virtually.

 Respecting everyone’s strengths and weaknesses allows people to shine in some areas and ask for help in others.
-Using the previous example, the writer should feel comfortable enough to ask the person running the numbers for clarification on certain data points.
+Using the previous example, the writer should feel comfortable enough to ask the person running the numbers for clarification on specific data points.
 This helps with group collaboration by encouraging team members to support one another.

 Proper team collaboration drives innovation and helps achieve organizational goals.
 Below, we explore the benefits for both individuals and organizations.